agscala/agscala.github.com/_posts/2013-04-26-cook-and-code.md

 ## Something Noteworthy

 Last year we talked to a VC to get a little more perspective about what we were getting ourselves into.
 We were both surprised when the very first question he had for us was *"What relationship do you have with your cofounder?"* It makes a lot of sense though.
-I suppose that not every pair of cofounders working on something have the sort of relationship to be able to pull something like Cook & Code nights off constantly.
+I suppose that not every pair of cofounders working on something have the sort of relationship to be able to pull something like Cook & Code nights off consistantly.

 Have you ever found yourself in a similar situation?
 What have you done to overcome lack of motivation?